bruth/devel.io/_posts/2014-08-22-provenance-techniques-for-crud.md

 }
 ```

 A create (or insert or add) operation defines something in the system that was not previously accessible.
 Provenance treats this *act* as an event, specifically a [generation](http://www.w3.org/TR/prov-dm/#concept-generation) event which declares the existence of an entity that is now *accessible to the rest of the world*.
-The generation event has a `time` attribute that marks the instantaneous time of generation and is equivalent to the `created` timestamp on the comment itself.
+The generation event has a `time` attribute that marks the time of generation and is equivalent to the `created` timestamp on the comment itself.

 The generation event occurs as a result of an [activity](http://www.w3.org/TR/prov-dm/#concept-activity) that produced the comment, such as "writing and submitting the comment on the post's webpage".
 This may sound unnecessary, but if there is more than one way to create a comment, this information differentiates *how* the comment was created.
 In PROV, activities have an optional `startTime` and `endTime`.
 For example, if we knew when Bob began writing the comment and when he clicked the submit button, we could set these times on the activity.